For more than half a century, the man has been the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick, Canada.

 FLOWERS FOR BOBBY

-A follow-up: There’s been a positive response to the article on Bobby Steeves … it is now closing in on 14,000 views.
-No other story on my blog has ever gotten off to a start like that.
+A follow-up: There’s been a positive response to the article on Bobby Steeves … it is now past 17,000 views.
+No other story on my blog has ever been off to a start like that.

-Most of the readers are from Canada, of course, but the article has also been read by people in more than three dozen countries.
+Most of the readers are from Canada, but the article has also been read by people in more than three dozen countries.
+So.
 Bobby’s story is touching folk around the world, as it should.

 CARE TO CONTACT BOBBY?

-For those who’d like to get in touch with Bobby Steeves, his snail-mail address is: Basement Suite, 168 Lansdowne Street, Campbellton, New Brunswick E3N 2M9 CANADA.
+For those who’d like to get in touch with Bobby Steeves, his snail-mail address: Basement Suite, 168 Lansdowne Street, Campbellton, New Brunswick E3N 2M9 CANADA.

 Bobby was born on 29 June 1944 [source: birth certificate], so if birthday cards are your thing, there you go.